 - Disable Auto-connect on Your Devices — as you travel you pass through many Wi-Fi networks and if your phone is set to scan and auto-connect you may end up connected to a malicious network.
 At home, auto-connect is a nice feature but not so nice when traveling abroad.

 By always being aware of your surroundings and utilizing these 10 Internet safety tips when traveling you’ll have a better peace of mind that you are safe.
 These Internet safety tips are just for traveling, use them in your everyday life and where you live.
 Good personal cybersecurity requires bringing good cybersecurity practices into your life and where you live, on a daily basis.

 Warning Signs that Something Is Wrong When You’re Traveling

 There are some circumstances, like having your valuables stolen, that may occur that make it obvious that something has gone wrong.
 On top of using the obvious internet safety tips when traveling, there are other precautions you take that will allow you to recognize warning signs indicating that something is wrong.

 Each night before retiring use a secure banking app to check for any suspicious transactions.
 If you notice fraudulent charges contact your banking institution immediately.
 In addition to helping to spot bad charges, it will allow you to keep an eye on your own spending (or excessive spending).

-If you find that you cannot login to one of your financial or social accounts it may be a sign that your account has been hacked and taken over by a malicious actor.
+If you find that you cannot log in to one of your financial or social accounts it may be a sign that your account has been hacked and taken over by a malicious actor.
 Immediately regain access to your account, with the help of your financial institution, and secure it with a new long and complex password.
 Learn about unique and complex passwords by reading this article.